Small Animal Team

 • Person with short hair wearing sunglasses, seated in a boat.

-Kristy Hill, Lead Reception, Small Animal Technician
+Kristy, Lead Reception, Small Animal Technician

 Kristy is originally from San Diego, California, but has been living in Tucson for some time.
 Kristy started her career as a Veterinary Technician back in 1995 and is proud to have learned skills from some wonderful Veterinarians and Technicians throughout the years.